Dr. Kevin Kinghorn

 - D.Phil., University of Oxford, The Queen’s College, 2003

-Dr. Kevin Kinghorn is associate professor of philosophy.
+Dr. Kevin Kinghorn is Professor of Philosophy and Religion.
 He was the first full-time ExL professor at Asbury Theological Seminary.

 Dr. Kinghorn has published articles in philosophy of religion, moral philosophy, epistemology, and philosophy of action, and written the books, The Decision of Faith: Can Christian Beliefs Be Freely Chosen?
-(T&T Clark, 2005) and A Framework for the Good (Univ. of Notre Dame).
+(T&T Clark, 2005) and A Framework for the Good (Univ. of Notre Dame, 2016).
 In 2008, Dr. Kinghorn was elected to the Theology faculty at Oxford University.

 He and his wife, Barbara, are parents to Anna Keren and Joseph.

 - “Questions of Identity: Is the Hulk the Same Person as Bruce Banner?”
 Printed in Superheroes and Philosophy (2005).
 What grounds personal identity and makes you the same person you were yesterday or 10 years ago?
 Here’s my look at that question.
 (PDF)